UARKHAWG/UARKHAWG/README.md

 - 👯 I’m looking to collaborate on **Data Science projects!**

-- 💬 Ask me about **Data Science, my dogs or hiking places and kayaking spots!**
+- 💬 Ask me about **Data Science, my dogs or the great outdoors!!!**

 <h3 align="left">Connect with me:</h3>